abhishekhandacse/SOEN6441-Warzone/README.md

 # WarZone

-## Introduction
+## Problem Statement
 This project involves the development of a complex Java program for playing the game of Risk.
 The project is designed to be undertaken by teams of 5 or 6 members.
-It consists of building a challenging Java program that simulates the game of Risk, including the rules, map files, and command-line gameplay.

-## Problem Statement
-The specific project for this semester is to build a simple "Risk" computer game.
 The goal is to create a program that is compatible with the rules and map files of the "Warzone" version of Risk, which can be found at [Warzone](https://www.warzone.com/).

 ## Directory Structure